UltraEngine/Documentation/CPP/EntityComponentSystem.md

 ### Actors

 In the core Ultra Engine API you are accustomed to using entities.
-In the entity component system, the actor is our main object type.
+In the entity component system, the [Actor](Actor.md) is our main object type.
 The actor poseesses an entity as and additional modular "blocks" of behavior called components.
 An actor has only one entity but can have multiple components.

 ### Components

-Components are "blocks" of functionality that can be added to an actor.
+[Components](Component.md) are "blocks" of functionality that can be added to an actor.

 ### Usage